indrajitzope/BizTalkServer_SnowflakeDatabase_Connectivity/README.md

 Password: Snowflake password.
 Warehouse: Default warehouse for queries.
 Test the connection.
 3. Configure BizTalk Server
 Create a custom .NET component using the Snowflake Connector for .NET.
-   Install Snowflake Connector for .NET:
+Install Snowflake Connector for .NET
-   Install the NuGet package:
+Install the NuGet package: Install-Package Snowflake.Data Develop .NET Component
-   Install-Package Snowflake.Data

-           Develop .NET Component:
 Write a .NET class to handle Snowflake connections and queries.
 Please find attached code.
 Call the .NET Component in BizTalk:
 Deploy the custom assembly.
 Use a BizTalk orchestration or pipeline to call the component.
-5. Test the Integration
+4. Test the Integration
 Perform end-to-end testing of the data flow between BizTalk Server and Snowflake.
 Check for connectivity, query execution, and data transformation.